-Happily, LGBTQ+ people are highly visible and vocal in Spain, and it’s very common to see a gay couple walking down the street holding hands, kissing or otherwise displaying affection.
-Yet, given the lack of political correctness in Spain, it is not uncommon to hear the Spanish word for “fag” (maricón) used freely when talking about gay people, or in other contexts, and Spaniards may become startled if you tell them that you find it offensive.
-Even LGBTQ+ people may not understand American sensitivity to the use of this pejorative word.
-The lack of awareness around discriminatory speech may cause suffering to LGBTQ+ students and their allies.
+LGBTQ+ people are highly visible and vocal in Spain, and it’s common to see a queer couple walking down the street holding hands, kissing or otherwise displaying public affection.
+Yet, given the lack of political correctness in Spain, it is not uncommon to hear the Spanish word for “fag” (maricón) used freely when talking about or to queer people, or in other contexts, and Spaniards may become startled if you tell them that you find it offensive.
+Even Spanish LGBTQ+ people may not understand American sensitivity to the use of this pejorative word.
+The lack of awareness around discriminatory speech may cause suffering to queer students and their allies.

-While Trans identities in Spain are increasing in visibility, and a pro-Trans movement is gathering momentum and winning legal battles, Trans people continue to face discrimination at the legal and social level in Spain, even within queer communities, “traditional” feminist collectives, and various political forums.
-In spite of ongoing vigorous attempts by Trans collectives to change the process for changing names and gender assignments is long, highly bureacratic and discriminatory, in spite of vigorous attempts by Trans collectives to change it.
+While Trans people in Spain are increasing in visibility, and a pro-Trans movement is gathering momentum and winning legal battles, Trans people continue to face discrimination at the legal and social level in Spain, even within queer communities, “traditional” feminist collectives, and various political forums.
+In spite of ongoing vigorous attempts by Trans collectives to change the process for changing names and gender assignments, it remains highly bureaucratic and discriminatory.
+There is still a long way to go to achieve broad Trans rights in Spain.

-- Perspectives on Mindfulness and Justice.
-Perspectives lectures are framed within the program’s abiding mission of educating about justice, intercultural intelligence and mindfulness practices.
+- Orientation lecture on LGBTQ+ Experiences in Spain This presentation is framed within the program’s abiding mission of educating about justice, intercultural intelligence and mindfulness practices.

-- Queer & Questioning Affinity Group (IFG).
-This LGBTQ affinity group is intended to be a space of support where Queer & Questioning Students can discuss questions, concerns, and personal experiences throughout their semester here in Madrid.
+- Queer & Questioning Affinity Group.
+This student led queer affinity group is intended to be a space of support where Queer & Questioning Students can discuss questions, concerns, and personal experiences throughout their semester here in Madrid.
 Q&Q is a space of joy and connection!